Parkman328/Hadoop-on-Docker/README.md

 <a id="top"></a>
 <img src="https://raw.githubusercontent.com/Parkman328/Hadoop-on-Docker/master/images/Hadoop_on_Docker.png" alt="backsplash" height="400" width="600">

-*Learn to build and Development and Test Clusters with  Docker*
+**Learn to build and Development and Test Hadoop Clusters with Docker**

 Written and developed by [John Park](https://github.com/Parkman328).